-The existing concrete groynes at the northern end of Unit B (section G) are considerably shorter than the timber alternatives to the south (section A-F) and currently do not appear to be functioning as well (i.e. failing to effectively hold material on the foreshore in front of the seawall).
+The existing concrete groynes at the northern end of Unit B (Section G) are considerably shorter than the timber alternatives to the south (Sections A-E).
+They appear to retain some material although the beach profile appears to have dropped from when they were installed.
+Historical aerial imagery indicates they have been effective in retaining material in the past.

-Although refined beach modelling has not yet been undertaken for this specific section of the frontage; for option appraisal and costing purposes the following approaches have been considered for modifying / replacing the existing concrete groynes to improve their performance:
+Although refined beach modelling has not yet been undertaken for this specific section of the frontage; for option appraisal and costing purposes the following approaches have been considered for modifying / replacing the existing concrete groynes to improve their performance (these would fall under the Improve management approach, under the Maintain and Sustain approaches like-for-like refurbishment would be undertaken to the concrete groynes similar to the approach described above for the timber groynes):

-- 1. Extend the length of the existing concrete groynes - 2.
-Replace the existing concrete groynes with an extended timber alternative in keeping with those found to the south (sections A-F) - 3.
-Replace the existing groynes with an extended rock armour alternative
+- Extend the length of the existing concrete groynes - 2.
+Replace the existing concrete groynes with an extended timber alternative in keeping with those found to the south (sections A-F) - Replace the existing groynes with an extended rock armour alternative